Onion cake

 Onion cake is a savory or sweet cake prepared using onion as a primary ingredient.
-Various onion cakes are consumed in Canada, China, Germany, Korea, Switzerland, Wales and in other countries.
+Various onion cakes are consumed in Canada, China, Germany, Korea, Switzerland, Wales and other countries.
 Several types and varieties of onion cakes exist, including laobing, pajeon, the scallion pancake, Edmonton-style green onion cake, teisen nionod and zwiebelkuchen.

 Overview

 Onion cake is prepared using onion as a main ingredient along with other typical cake ingredients.
 The use of boiled onion can reduce the sharpness of the onion's flavor in onion cake.
 Potato or bacon may also be used as a main ingredient in onion cake.
 Additional ingredients can include cottage cheese and sour cream.
 Various onion cakes are consumed in China, Germany, Switzerland, Wales and in other countries.

-In Chinese cuisine, onion cake may be prepared using spring onion, (also referred to as scallion).
+In Chinese cuisine, onion cake may be prepared using scallion (also referred to as spring onion).
 A basic Chinese onion cake can consist of flour, lard, spring onion and salt.

 Varieties

 Edmonton-style green onion cake

 A variant of the Chinese spring onion pancake popularized by chef Siu To has become the local specialty of Edmonton, Canada.
-Two variations exist: one with a typical pancake shape, and the other with a hole in the middle.
+Two variations exist: one with a typical round pancake shape, and the other with a hole in the middle.
 To attributes the early popularity of his green onion cakes with the large number of Taiwanese expatriates in the area.